OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 >Add to the Blocklist: [prefix] add block [name or UUID]
 >Remove from the Blocklist: [prefix] rm block [name or UUID]

+## Runaway
+This command wipes the owner list and returns all collar settings to default.